airyhq/airy/docs/docs/sources/facebook.md

 `https://fb-RANDOM_STRING.tunnel.airy.co/facebook`
 ```

-Find out how you can find your Facebook Webhook URL [here](/getting-started/deployment/vagrant#status)
+Refer to [our section on the Vagrant box status](/getting-started/deployment/vagrant#status) for information about how to find your Facebook Webhook URL.
 :::

 If you encounter errors, please make sure that the Verify Token matches the `webhookSecret` in `infrastructure/airy.yaml` and that your variables have been successfully set to your Airy Core instance.